 Risk to travellers

 It is felt that the smaller stature of children puts them at higher risk of being bitten and there is a further risk that, having been warned not to make contact with animals, they may not report minor bites, scratches or licks.

 What is Rabies Vaccination?

-Three doses at 0, 7 and 28 days.
+Currently three doses at 0, 7 and 28 days

 If time does not permit a standard schedule, an accelerated schedule of Days 0, 7 and 21 is possible.